 Reminiscence groups are held in some libraries and can help you if you like to remember past events and chat with others.

-Arts 4 Dementia have details of upcoming arts events and activities across Dorset.
+Arts 4 Dementia has details of upcoming arts events and activities across Dorset.

 Stepping into Nature run various dementia friendly activities across Dorset, including gentle walks and activities in beautiful natural spaces.

 Alzheimer's Society has advice on exercise and physical activity for those with dementia.

 Dementia Friendly GP practices are expanding due to the success of the ‘i SPACE initiative’.
 This initiative encourages GP practices to identify dementia champions, give staff the skills to help people with dementia, work with carers, develop care plans and give ideas for dementia friendly environment.
 Further information can be found on the Wessex Academic Health Science Network or email firstname.lastname@example.org

 There are Memory Cafes held regularly across Dorset where people with dementia and their carers can socialise, gain peer support and feel less isolated.
 For details telephone 0300 1231916 or go to the Alzheimers Society website.

 Prama Life Memory Lane Groups are open to all and provide specific support to those living with memory loss or dementia.
 Each session provides a different them but there is always reminiscing, games, quizzes, music, refreshments and a warm welcome.
 To find East Dorset Memory Lane Groups go to the Prama Life website.

 ‘Singing for the Brain’ and ‘Melodiesfor Memory’ groups are available offering singing activities that are therapeutic, good for memory and brain activity and give people a sense of well-being.
 Telephone 0300 1231916 or go to the Alzheimers Society website.